 THE WIZARD OF OZ (1939) knew how to do it right.
 Sure, there it was 'a dream' but there was an interconnection between Oz and Kansas and Dorothy's unconscious, but it it's still a potent myth.
-Oz is real in the film because Dorothy sees it as real.
-Once you cross the line into 'the power of imagination,' you hit that vein of who gives a shit that takes genuine mythopoetic heft and Jungian savvy to transcend.
+Oz is real because Dorothy sees it as real --it's more real than Kansas.
+Once you use 'the power of imagination' you run up against a vein of who gives a shit that takes genuine mythopoetic heft and Jungian savvy to transcend.
 Fail and you just bore us, and SUCKER does.
 As in Nick Shager's review from Slant below:

 Sucker Punch follows Baby Doll as she's committed to a grimy mental institution by her stepfather (Gerard Plunkett).
 The old man has locked her away because she tried to prevent him from raping her younger sister (hey, he was mad about getting cut out of his dead wife's will!), and accidentally killed the young girl instead.
 Once inside the facility, skeezy supervisor Blue (Oscar Isaac) shows her a common area with a stage known as the Theater, which—when coupled with the intro sight of a curtain being pulled back to reveal the action proper—is Snyder's clumsy way of conveying how the locale of Baby Doll's adventure is really the theater of the mind.
 And as every other character seems to blurt out in one form or another, the mind affords people the power to shape their own destiny, and the world.
 It's a notion that also applies to a director and his films, though Snyder's self-reflexive instincts are blunt and lifeless, and his subsequent trip down the fantasies-within-fantasies rabbit hole, replete with a fem-rock cover of "White Rabbit" to boot, primarily speaks to his confusion over notions of actualization and empowerment. (cont.)